Paperwork When Buying a Car in IdahoGet detailed Vehicle History Report in 3 Easy Steps

 - The purchase price, if a space is provided to include it.

 - You’ll need a bill of sale if there is nowhere on the title to write the purchase price.

 If the seller does not have the car’s title, they should apply for a duplicate title BEFORE selling the car.

-You should NOT buy a car that doesn’t have a title.
+You should NOT buy a car that doesn’t have a title certificate.

-To transfer the title so that you are the official owner of the car, you’ll simply go in person to your county assessor's office with the completed title.
+To transfer the certificate of title so that you are the official owner of the car, you’ll simply go in person to your Idaho county assessor's office with the completed title.

-You must title your car within 30 days of receiving it.
+You must title your car within 30 days of your purchase.

 Once your car passes its VIN inspection, you’ll need to pay:

 - 6% sales tax.